Pantsoffski/The-Colour-Clock/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 What colour is it when you browse your website?
 Bring more colour into your website with this ever-changing background.
-It changes background color of your website with the passage of time (time as a hexadecimal value).

 == Description ==

 What colour is it when you browse your website?
 Bring more colour into your website with this ever-changing background.
 It changes background color of your website with the passage of time (time as a hexadecimal value).
 Remember that it doesn't always look good with every theme, so test it with your theme first!
+To change clock syle, just edit style-hex-background-clock.css file.

 == Installation ==